 Victoria: She helped me come out this year to my friends for the first time.

 Kurt: I think she just motivates me to be myself more, to be proud myself as a woman.
 I’ve always felt that the definition of a woman was very narrow, and I didn’t fit into it and didn’t like it.
-Seeing her actively trying to change that saying, 'this is what a woman can be as well', made me feel like, 'Okay!
+Seeing her actively trying to change that saying, "this is what a woman can be as well," made me feel like, 'Okay!
 I can still fit into the category of being a woman'.
-She hasn't made me accept anything, but she has led me to realise I'm a lesbian.
-Because when dudes do shit I don't care, it bores me, but when she does whatever a dude does I'm immediately like 'okay, let's go, I'm on it'.
-So at first it was kind of like, I was very much attracted to her, but then I listened to more of her music and it pulled me in, and also the cinematic references in “5 dollars”, the whole American Gigolo then onto Girlfriend like Querell, Jean Genet references, and I'm like, 'who the fuck knows Querell by Jean Genet?
-Who is she?'.
+She hasn't made me accept anything, but she has led me to realize I'm a lesbian.
+Because when dudes do shit I don't care, it bores me, but when she does whatever a dude does I'm immediately like "okay, let's go, I'm on it."
+So at first it was kind of like, I was very much attracted to her, but then I listened to more of her music and it pulled me in, and also the cinematic references in “5 dollars”, the whole American Gigolo then onto Girlfriend like Querell, Jean Genet references, and I'm like, "who the fuck knows Querell by Jean Genet?
+Who is she?."
 I kept getting stunned by her.
 So yeah, first it was just me realising I was a lesbian and then, wow okay, she's the best pop star of all time.